jdeisenberg/icljs/_sources/what_is_programming.rst

    * How you want to represent your data
    * What functions you need for transforming the data to arrive at your solution

-   It has been only half-jokingly said that “Hours of programming will save you minutes of planning.”
+   As the funny (but somewhat serious) saying goes, “Hours of programming will save you minutes of planning.”
    I realize there is a great temptation to get a half-formed idea of a solution in your head and then run to the keyboard and start pounding away.
 Resist this temptation; such an approach is a waste of time.
    The functional programming style richly rewards pre-planning.